 Dare 2B Digital’s mission is to re-define the image of CS/STEM globally.
-Our goal is to increase digital fluency of young women through student engagement and mentoring.
-By partnering with us, your organization will play a vital role in changing the gender dynamic in STEM fields, particularly in Computer Science.
+Our goal is to increase digital fluency of young innovators through student engagement and mentoring.
+By partnering with us, your organization will play a vital role as a STEAM champion, particularly in Computer Science.

 Our mission aligns with trends in education technology: mobility, social project-based learning, industry mentor connections, collaborative video and digital networking.